Why is the City doing this project?

 Opportunities to learn more about the project include:

 - Attending a project Open House.
-An Open House will be held later this year as part of the final design work.
+An Open House will be held on January 10, 2019, to share the final design work.

 - Leaving a comment on the project webpage or emailing us at email@example.com.